Find Duplicate Songs by Title, Artist, Album, and Genre

 1. Open a music folder or tag editor like MP3Tag.

-2. Sort songs by Title, Artist, or Album.
+2. Sort songs by Title, Artist, Album, or Genre.

 3. Inspect duplicates visually and correct inconsistencies.